flyingpig86/Lancer-Lore-Repo/Lancer Lore/Locations/Evergreen.md

 Evergreen’s western edge is bordered by a wide, slow-moving river.
 Across the water is a broad expanse of semi-developed farmland that stretches for kilometers before petering out into thick, temperate rainforest.

+The colony’s initial urban growth boundary was defined by Patience, the colony’s administrative NHP, and staked out by planners and construction workers.
+Tall, vacant apartment blocks stand close to the river – ten-plus stories of habitats built, sealed, and awaiting their tenants – and loom over the comparatively small, populated inland districts, which are composed of smaller apartment blocks, two to three stories tall.